Navigate to Security > Users

 NOTE: The permissions selected are saved automatically.
 There is no Save button on the form

 To assign additional permissions for a User, deselect the Display Current Permissions option to again view all Aeries security areas.

 Once accounts have been created, the Users form can be used to search for existing accounts.
 To search for an existing account, type the first name, last name, username, or staff ID in the text box and then click Search.
 Any matching account appears under the User Name column.
 Click a record shown in the results to view information for that account.
 If there are many results, the navigation arrows at the bottom of the form are available.

 After searching for an existing account, an Administrator can make changes to an account by clicking the name of the account in the results list.

-The Account Information form will display.
+The Account Information form displays.
 To make a change to the account, click the Change button and make any necessary modifications.
 Click the Update button to save the changes.

 To Delete an account, click the Delete button.
-The following message will display.
+The following message displays.
 To confirm the deletion of the account, click the OK button.

-If the current school is not available to the emulated user, you will be prompted to select which school to log in to.
+If the current School is not available to the emulated User, you are prompted to select which School to log in to.
 Click Continue if prompted.

 To return to your account, click the Return to My Login button in the upper left of the navigation menu.

 Emulating Parent/Student accounts is also possible.
 To emulate a Parent or Student account, navigate to School Info > Portal Management > Manage Parent/Student Accounts and click on the Emulate this Account icon ("person" icon) to emulate the account.
 Parent and Student accounts are covered in more detail in the Parent and Student Account Management documentation.